adamcatley/adamcatley.github.io/docs/AirTag.md

 ### UWB

-Uses Apple's U1 with a single antenna.
+Precision Finding uses Ultra-Wideband communication with Apple's U1 and a single antenna.
 Very little is known about this custom chip designed by Apple.

 It likely contains a processor as the flash chip [contains](https://twitter.com/ghidraninja/status/1390609884316635138) 64-bit ARM instructions that the nRF52832 does not support.